-Jurisdiction Pricing Carveouts
+Jurisdiction Pricing Zones

-What Is a Jurisdiction Pricing Carveout?
+What Is a Jurisdiction Pricing Zone?

 Business context: See Referral program overview for details on how referral pricing is structured.